The Magic Behind Mcdonald's Marketing Strategy

 Digital ordering is the new baseline

-Digital ordering and loyalty are now central to McDonald’s growth narrative, and the company’s annual reporting highlights digital and loyalty as key platforms in the business.
-(McDonald's Corporation)
+Digital ordering and loyalty are central to McDonald’s growth narrative, including the company’s emphasis on digital and loyalty platforms in public reporting.
+(McDonald's Corporation) This is where websites, apps, and CRM stop being tech projects and become core marketing infrastructure.

-Innovation is only useful if it’s repeatable
+Innovation is only useful if it is repeatable

 McDonald’s Marketing Mix (4Ps) Explained in One Table